sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 -----------
 Run the "LotroCompanion.exe" file.
 It will check if you have a suitable Java Runtime Environment and link you to the Oracle site to download/install one if needed.
+This executable will check 32-bit JRE only, so if you have a 64-bit JRE, it will not be found.

 1.2 Linux
 ---------